TheraRadar

 A receptor that triggers cell growth, proliferation, and survival when activated.
 Mutations or overexpression of EGFR drive many cancers, particularly lung cancer.
 Blocking EGFR stops the growth signals that fuel tumor progression.

-RYBREVANT FASPRO Competitors
+RYBREVANT FASPRO Competitive Set

 Pro